ROBERT SIEGEL, Host:

 ABRAMSON: Information she can use to see who needs extra help.
 Santa Rita Elementary Principal Sandra McGonagle says for her, the Khan Academy has some big advantages over other math materials.

-Ms. SANDRA McGONAGLE (Principal, Santa Rita Elementary School): One, it's free, and it's created by people who really just love math.
+SANDRA MCGONAGLE: One, it's free, and it's created by people who really just love math.
 And the quality is so great.

 ABRAMSON: Larry Abramson, NPR News.